facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

             - Click on FTP tab and setup your FTP details.
           - Option 2: Install QuickFix: Extensions Installer issue when FTP support disabled.
             - [Download Link](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=18892)
         - Installation of the plugin through manual upload of the plugin's files onto your web server is not recommended as the OCMOD script will not be installed correctly.
+You should only install the plugin through manual upload if you are able to install the OCMOD script correctly.
+Otherwise, the extension will not work correctly.
         - vQmod installation is NOT supported.

       - For OpenCart 2.3.x or OpenCart 3.x:
         - There is no additional setup required as the extension uses OpenCart Events instead of OCMOD.
         - Installation of the plugin through manual upload of the plugin's files onto your web server is supported.

   7. Our plugin uses the default OpenCart folder structure, i.e. admin, catalog and system.
-If your folder structure is not the same **and** you are performing the installation of the plugin through manual upload, you will need to change the directory names of the plugin accordingly or ensure that you are uploading into the correct directories.
+      - If your folder structure is not the same **AND** you are performing the installation of the plugin through manual upload, you will need to change the directory names of the plugin accordingly or ensure that you are uploading into the correct directories.
+      - If you are performing installation through the OpenCart Extension Installer, you do not need to take any actions.

   8. Our plugin will generate the catalog feed of all your products and upload it to Facebook after the setup for Facebook Pixel and Catalog has been completed.
 Depending on your web server and database server configurations, you may experience issues if you have a large product catalog, e.g. more than 5000 products.
 You may also need to increase the memory settings for your web server and database server.
 Please kindly refer to the [FAQ](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/FAQ.md) for more details.